JPHumphreys/L5R-DBH/README.md

 **VS Clans** : This is where the user is able to select the clans that the deck will cater against and improve the matchup by adding cards that work well against them.
  _**You select any amount from this column**_

+ When the user has selected a primary clan, secondary clan, role and element, the submite deck button should change green to indicate that the deck is legal.
+ (VS_Clans are not needed in deckbuilding - selecting none will cater a deck that will work generally well against all other clans)

  **The goal for this to ensure that the users is able to generate a deck from scratch that caters towards certain matchups within a minute.**

  ---